Healthy Device? Check With Duo Desktop Before Granting Access

 Is it a corporate-issued managed device or an unmanaged BYO device?

 As the number of connected devices continues to grow, so does the pressure on security and IT teams to ensure these devices have a healthy security posture.
-One tool that can help is the Duo Device Health Application.
-A lightweight client application for macOS and Windows clients, the Device Health application provides the controls organizations need to create custom access policies that allow or block connections to applications based on device health.
+One tool that can help is Duo Desktop.
+A lightweight client application for macOS, Windows and Linux clients, Duo Desktop provides the controls organizations need to create custom access policies that allow or block connections to applications based on device health.
 It’s part of a more extensive Duo Trusted Endpoints policy that also considers whether a device is managed or unmanaged.

-When assessing health, the Device Health application collects information from each endpoint at the time of authentication and checks it against the access policy.
+When assessing health, Duo Desktop collects information from each endpoint at the time of authentication and checks it against the access policy.
 This includes:

 Operating system version